xenomachina/3d-models/README.md

 <a href="snowflake/photo2.jpg" ><img alt="Photo with card" src="snowflake/photo2.jpg" height=256></a>
 </center>

-It seems non-folding (ie: opsotcard-style) greeting cards are becoming increasingly popular.
-We wanted a way to display the cards we receive on a flat surface, but non-folding cards won't stand up on their own.
-These little stands fix that, and are decorated with a procedurally generated snowflake, so each card's stand can be as unique as a...
+It seems flat (non-folding, postcard-style) greeting cards are becoming increasingly popular.
+We wanted a way to display the cards we receive on a table top, but non-folding cards won't stand up on their own.
+This little stand fixes that.

+It's also decorated with a procedurally generated snowflake, so each card's stand can be as unique as a...
 I think you know where this is going.

 To be honest I'm not 100% happy with the snowflake generation code, though some